engelhartrueben/bimg-react-generator/README.md

 ## Road Map
 In no particular order:
+1. Why did I do a bunch of `<div>` to store data on each pixel, rather than a `<canvas>` and do some fancy math to make it look like you are clicking on each pixel.
+Super duper silly.
-1. Allow user to click and drage to change multiple `divs` background color.
+2. Allow user to click and drage to change multiple `divs` background color.
 Currently the user has to click each div they wish to change.
 Oof.
-2. Store the users current image in localStorage.
+3. Store the users current image in localStorage.
 Ensuring that a refresh does not devistate an evenings work.
-3. Store each `div` state into an Array Buffer.
+4. Store each `div` state into an Array Buffer.
-4. After the above done, save the bImg to a `.bimg` file and prompt user to download.
+5. After the above done, save the bImg to a `.bimg` file and prompt user to download.
-5. Create a way to view `.bimg` in your browser.
+6. Create a way to view `.bimg` in your browser.
 Idk how are `.png` and `.jpeg` viewable everywhere?